Dealing with unfairness in life can be tricky at the best of times, but what do we do when we are being treated unfairly in the workplace?

 What’s the Problem?

 Identify the issue(s).
 Is it a personality clash with your boss or do you feel that you are always overlooked for promotions or perks?
 We all take things personally at times and human interactions can be hard to quantify, so it’s worth drilling down and seeing what’s really going on as objectively as possible.
 You don’t want to make yourself more miserable at work by bringing up an issue that doesn’t really exist and alienating people at work.
 However, it is important not to allow unfair treatment to carry on if that’s what’s happening.
-If you are unsure, ask for an objective opinion from someone you trust to start with.
+If you are unsure, ask for an objective opinion from someone you trust to start with or seek legal advice on your employment situation.

 Keep A Record